Child Support Services in Sacramento

 Yes, the amount of child support can be modified if there is a significant change in the financial circumstances of either parent.
 One common reason for adjusting the amount of child support is a change in the income of either parent.
 For example, if the parent receiving child support experiences a decrease in income, they may be able to request a modification of the child support order to reflect their new financial situation.
 Similarly, if the parent paying child support experiences an increase in income, the other parent may be able to request an increase in the amount of child support.

 If the parent ordered to pay child support fails to make the required payments, the parent receiving support has several options for enforcing the child support order.
 These options include contacting the other parent and trying to come to an agreement, contacting the local child support agency, and filing a motion with the court to enforce the order.

-Similar to a guardianship, support ends when the child reaches the age of majority, which is typically 18 years old.
-However, there are some exceptions to this rule.
+Support ends when the child reaches the age of majority, which is typically 18 years old.
+However, there are some exceptions to this rule that any knowledgeable guardianship lawyer can declare.
 The child may still be eligible for support even after reaching the majority age if they cannot support themselves due to a disability.
 In these cases, the court may order the parents to continue paying child support.